DirectEd-Development/directed-smart-contract/plan.md

 Currently no deadline implemented.

 # Next up
-Figure out type error in MkTx...
-Write code to choose correct oref to spend from script.
+Update dependencies to use plutus-apps.

+If this doesn't work, then do a shitty version of the oref chooser?

+Either:
+    Update system so that we can use plutus V2, for instance 'DecoratedTxOut'. or Figure out a way to choose correct oref by inspecting chainIndexTxOut???